A statistical physics and dynamical systems perspective on geophysical extreme events: Perspectives

 The mathematical modeling of multiscale geophysical dynamics is rooted in partial differential equations (PDEs).
 Nevertheless, the severe numerical constraints posed by the direct simulations of partial differential equations necessitate multiscale modeling approaches.
 As we have shown in this perspective, stochastic parameterizations are a useful tool to this effect, and are able to reconcile the interactions between disparate geophysical scales.
 Stochastic systems further provide a probabilistic framework for modeling the inherent randomness and uncertainty in geophysical extremes, making them valuable for risk assessment and prediction.
 Incorporating these mathematical and analytical approaches into large deviation theory, multivariate extreme value analysis, analogue-based methods and multiscale decomposition techniques will further enhance our ability to quantify, predict, and manage geophysical extreme events, ultimately improving our resilience to their impacts.
 We specifically view developments in multivariate extreme value analysis as crucial to capture the joint behavior of multiple geophysical variables.
 In the context of geophysical extremes, this would advance the study of compound geophysical extreme events, such as the co-occurrence of high wind speeds and heavy precipitation during a (tropical) cyclone, enable devising novel bias correction techniques, or improved downscaling of extreme weather events.

 In addition to the mathematical challenges mentioned above, the study of geophysical extremes presents several other dimensions.
-One such aspect is the need to develop methods that can accurately separate the natural variability of the climate system from the effects of human-induced climate change in engendering extreme geophysical events -- namely the so-called \textit{extreme event attribution}.
+One such aspect is the need to develop methods that can accurately separate the natural variability of the climate system from the effects of human-induced climate change in engendering extreme geophysical events -- namely the so-called \textit{extreme event attribution} (Sect.
+V.C).
 This requires statistical techniques that can distinguish between short-term, internal fluctuations of geophysical systems and long-term, forced trends.
-The above-mentioned mathematical advances for non-stationary systems can support this effort.
+The above-mentioned mathematical advances for non-stationary systems can support this effort (Sect.
+V.D).

 Another important challenge is the need to account for the spatial and temporal dependence of extreme events.
 Extreme weather events often occur in clusters or specific spatial patterns, and their occurrence in one location can be associated with the occurrence of extremes in other regions or influenced by remote drivers (see Sect. \ref{sect:Compound}).
 Understanding the origin of spatially co-occurring extremes requires the use of advanced spatial and temporal statistical models that can account for complex dependencies within the climate system and other geophysical systems.
 As we have shown when discussing co-recurrence statistics (Sect.~\ref{sec:IIC},~\ref{sect:Compound}) understanding the dependence structure of extreme events is crucial for assessing compound risks, where multiple extreme events co-occur, potentially leading to cascading impacts.
 In this sense the analogues-based approach presented in Sect. ~\ref{sec:IIC} could be combined with multivariate extreme value analyses to assess the likelihood and potential impacts of extreme events.
 More generally, the work outlined in this perspective provides some initial steps in this direction, laying the bases for a more general mathematical treatment of spatially or temporally clustered geophysical extremes.